-Across Europe, the trend appeared most strongly in France - which is already pretty open to the idea of timber construction - here 70% of architects said they expected an increase in timber frame buildings in the next five years.
+Across Europe, the trend appeared most strongly in France - which is already pretty open to the idea of timber construction here 70% of architects said they expected an increase in timber frame buildings in the next five years.

-It is clear then, that when it comes to timber, having a head for the clouds is no bad thing, and it is in his role as a tall timber-building expert, that Waugh has been invited to be a judge at the inaugural U.S Tall Wood Building Competition, to be held at the White House.
+It is clear then, that when it comes to timber, having a head for the clouds is no bad thing, and it is in his role as a tall timber-building expert, that Waugh was invited to be a judge at the inaugural U.S. Tall Wood Building Competition, which was held at the White House last month.

-The awards come as part of the Obama administration's commitment to mitigate climate change.

-The competitive prize, which is open to teams of architects, engineers, and developers, will showcase the architectural and commercial viability of advanced wood products like Cross Laminated Timber in tall buildings.
+The Awards come as part of the Obama administration's commitment to mitigate climate change, and looked to showcase the architectural and commercial viability of advanced wood products like Cross Laminated Timber in fall buildings.

+"Wood is a readily available and renewable building material that creates jobs and stimulates the economy, says Doug McKalip senior policy advisor for rural affairs with the White House

+Domestic Policy Council.

-In his announcement of the competition, Doug McKalip senior policy advisor for rural affairs with the White House Domestic Policy Council, said: "Wood is a readily available and renewable building material that creates jobs and stimulates the economy.
-It can be used in urban or rural settings to build energy-efficient houses, buildings, and other needed infrastructure.
+"It can be used in urban or rural settings to build energy-efficient houses, buildings, and other needed infrastructure.
 It is successfully being used around the world and can help mitigate climate change.

 "Advanced wood products are becoming the latest innovation in tall building construction.
 Products like CLT are flexible, strong, and fire resistant.
-In construction, wood products can be used as a successful and sustainable alternative to concrete, masonry, and steel.
+In construction, wood products can be used as a successful and sustainable alternative to concrete, masonry, and steel."

-"Using wood also reduces greenhouse gas emissions by storing carbon and simultaneously offsetting emissions from conventional building materials.
-By some estimates, the near term use of CLT and other emerging wood technologies in buildings of 7-15 storeys could have the same emissions control effect as taking more than two million cars off the road for one year.
+McKalip adds: "Using wood also reduces greenhouse gas emissions by storing carbon and simultaneously offsetting emissions from conventional building materials.
+By some estimates, the near term use of CLT and other emerging wood technologies in buildings 7-15 stories could have the same emissions control affect as taking more than 2 million cars off the road for one year.

 "Wood can also help struggling rural forest communities.
-During the recession, the drop in new construction and decline in home remodeling had a deep impact on wood manufacturing.
-However, if CLT and similar advanced wood products can penetrate just 5-15% of the non-residential North American market, that would mean roughly 0.8-2.4 billion board feet ontinued on p28 of lumber consumed annually.
-To put that in real-world context, roughly 35 jobs are created for each million board feet of wood processed," he added.
+During the Recession, the drop in new construction and decline in home remodeling had a deep impact on wood manufacturing.
+However, if CLT and similar advanced wood products can penetrate just 5 - 15% of the nonresidential North American market, that would mean roughly 0.8 - 2.4 billion board feet of lumber consumed annually.
+To put that in real-world context, roughly 35 jobs are created for each million board feet of wood processed," he says.

-The objective of the competition is to identify proponents with building project(s) in the concept-, schematic- or design-development stage in the U.S. that can safely and successfully demonstrate the use of wood as a viable structural material in tall buildings.
+The objective of the Competition was to identify proponents with building project(s) in the concept-, schematic- or design-development stage in the U.S. that can safely and successfully demonstrate the use of wood as a viable structural material in tall buildings.

-Above and beyond the safety, environmental and economic benefits of wood, the initiative will aim to challenge developers, designers, building officials, builders and manufacturers to further develop and refine specification and use of structural wood products - ultimately expanding the opportunity for new product and market development.
+Above and beyond the safety, environmental and economic benefits of wood, the initiative aims to challenge developers, designers, building officials, builders and manufacturers to further develop and refine specification and use of structural wood products - ultimately expanding the opportunity for new product and market development.

-Marc Brinkmeyer, SLB board chair explains: "There is a breadth of wood-related building science, design and construction that's underway internationally.
+Marc Brinkmeyer, SLB board chair explains: "There is a breadth of woodrelated building science, design and construction that's underway internationally.

-"In recent years we've seen a number of buildings over seven stories constructed around the world, including the 10-storey Forte building in Melbourne, Australia and the 14-storey Treet building in Bergen, Norway.
+"In recent years

+we've seen a number of buildings over seven stories constructed around the world. including the 10-story Forte building in Melbourne, Australia and the 14-story Treet building in Bergen, Norway.

-"The opportunity to learn from what's been done elsewhere, and build on it here in the US, is very exciting for our industry, our employees and communities.
-"I am equally thrilled and appreciative of the partnership that industry has forged with the USDA on this competition, and am looking forward to seeing the great wood-based projects that will result.
-Wood truly is an optimal choice for the environment and economy."
+"The opportunity to learn from what's been done elsewhere, and build on it here in the U.S., is very exciting for our industry, our employees and communities," he adds.